-A student with a GPA less than 2.250 will be placed on Academic Probation by the Associate Dean for Academic Affairs and referred to the Students at Risk Committee (StARC).
-To be removed from Academic Probation the student must improve to a cumulative grade point average of at least 2.250.
-Students with a GPA less than a 2.250 for multiple semesters may be placed on Academic Suspension.
-Students cannot appeal placement on Academic Probation or Suspension.
+A student with a GPA less than 2.50, or who has failed two courses (with pending remediation) within the same academic year, will be placed on Academic Probation by the Associate Dean for Academic Affairs and will be discussed at Students at Risk Committee (StARC).
+To be removed from Academic Probation the student must improve to a cumulative grade point average of at least 2.50, and successfully remediate all pending course remediations.

 Students placed on academic probation will have their status monitored by a University faculty or staff member.
 In addition, students on academic probation must attend all classes.
 Academic probation may also include the suspension of the student's normal rights to participate in extracurricular, co-curricular, and other nonacademic activities, including but not limited to the student not being allowed to hold a leadership position in a student organization.

-Typically, students who are placed on academic probation cannot fail any other course, section, clerkship, shelf exam and/or national examination.
-The typical length of the academic probation is one year, unless otherwise specified, from the time the student is formally notified of being placed on this status.
+Typically, students who are placed on academic probation cannot fail any other course, section, clerkship, and/or national examination.
+The typical length of academic probation is one year, unless otherwise specified, from the time the student is formally notified of being placed on this status.

 Academic probation status is not tied to a student's SAP, as defined by Title IV.
-It is wholly separate and unrelated to SAP.
+It is wholly separate and unrelated to